Legal and Institutional Methods Applied to the Debiting of Direct Discounts. III. Connecticut Studies, 40 YALE L.J. 752 (1931)

 Date of Authorship for this Version

 Moore, W. Underhill, "Legal and Institutional Methods Applied to the Debiting of Direct Discounts.
 III.
 Connecticut Studies" (1931).
 Faculty Scholarship Series.
-Paper 2889.
+2889.